zhast/MarioPizzaFPGA/README.md

-# MarioPizzaFPGA
+# Mario's Pizzeria Arcade Game for DE1-SoC
-A game where you build a pizza with power-up toppings in CPUlator
+A game where you build a pizza with power-up toppings in CPUlator simulator.
+Built with Abisha in C language for the ECE243 Computer Organization course.

 How to play:
 1. Visit https://cpulator.01xz.net/